 Most people dread the 3 and 10 of Swords like they would Death or the Tower.
 And let’s be honest, these cards are never easy and don’t announce the smoothest ride.

 But we’re not here to fear Tarot or paint an entire suit black.
 Swords have a message for us and yes sometimes it’s going to be hard.
 Swords speak of hurt and growth.
 Because it is the suit of intelligence and clarity, it brings us answers and lessons to help us close a chapter and understand the meaning and value of a cycle in our life.

-From the 2 of Swords teling you it is time to make an important decision and let go of denial or confusion to the 8 of Swords helping you realise you can choose to stay or leave (hello empowerment) to the 10 of Swords announcing the end of a difficult chapter, they all have something crucial you need to acknowledge.
+From the 2 of Swords telling you it is time to make an important decision and let go of denial or confusion to the 8 of Swords helping us realise we can choose to stay or leave (hello empowerment) to the 10 of Swords announcing the end of a difficult chapter, they all have something crucial we need to acknowledge.

 Think of the suit of Swords as the really good friend who loves you, has your back and will not be afraid to tell it to you like it really is when you need to hear it.
 Sometimes you need to hurt someone’s feelings a little bit to save them from further heartbreaks.
 That’s what the Swords are for.